dbmi-bgm/granite/README.md

                             is used together with VEP

 #### Input
 comHet accepts files in VCF format as input.
 Files must contain genotype information for trio members to be used in addition to standard VCF columns.
 Column IDs for trio must match the sample IDs provided as argument (`--trio`).
 Proband genotype information is mandatory.
 If available, parents information will be used to improve specificity by ruling-out false calls based on inheritance mode.
+VEP annotations for "Gene" and "Feature" are also required in INFO column for transcripts.

 Required VCF format structure: